Summer 2018 Archaeological Fieldwork and Educational Opportunities

 Other Vital Points

-- There are no bathrooms available in the preserve.
-The nearest can be found in Whitehall, NY, approximately 10 minutes away by car.
+- There are no indoor restrooms in the preserve, though there are numerous facilities in Whitehall, NY, approximately 10 minutes away by car.

 - You will be asked to sign a release form prior to participation in the project.